 Because this Greek coleslaw recipe is really good.
 It also is healthy, light, low calorie and delicious.

 If you know me well, you know I am a big fan of yogurt.
-It is an ingredient that comes to the rescue whenever I am in need of mayo-free recipes such as Greek Yogurt Chicken Salad or Healthy Apple Salad.
+It is an ingredient that comes to the rescue whenever I am in need of mayo-free recipes such as Greek Yogurt Chicken Salad, Kale and Apple Slaw or Healthy Apple Salad.
 And I always love to make a quick 5-Minute Greek Yogurt Dressing when I am short on time.

 In all honesty, the creamy dressing makes this flavorful and light coleslaw recipe so good.
 The Greek yogurt offers a wonderful alternative to an otherwise mayo-laden slaw.